Key takeaways

 Why do universities offer GRE waivers?

 Universities offer GRE waivers to create a more inclusive and flexible admissions process.
-They recognize that the GRE may not be the best predictor of an applicant's potential for success in graduate studies and aim to consider a broader range of factors to evaluate an applicant's qualifications.
+They recognise that the GRE may not be the best predictor of an applicant's potential for success in graduate studies and aim to consider a broader range of factors to evaluate an applicant's qualifications.
 GRE waivers also help attract a diverse pool of high-quality applicants and streamline the application process.

 Do all universities offer GRE waivers?